Anjiprat/pacmann-gudangpmi/README.md

 # pacmann-gudangpmi
-An analytics project using Palang Merah Indonesia's warehouse shipment data.
+An analytics project from Pacmann using Palang Merah Indonesia's warehouse shipment data.

 # Background